Density of group languages in shift spaces: A characterization of minimality via return words

-We finish the section with a brief discussion on the notion of average length.
+We finish the section by coming back to the notion of average length discussed in Section~\ref{sec:Bernoulli}.
 Let $X$ be a minimal shift space on $A$ and $\varphi\colon A^*\to G$ be a morphism onto a finite group $G$.
-Let $Z$ be the group code such that $\varphi^{-1}(1_G)=Z^*$, and $U = Z\cap \cL(X)$, considered in \cref{propositionIndex}.
-The \emph{average length} of $U$ is the quantity given by
+Let $Z$ be the group code such that $\varphi^{-1}(1_G)=Z^*$, and $U = Z\cap \cL(X)$, the prefix code considered in Proposition~\ref{propositionIndex}.
+Recall the formula for the average length of $U$ relative to $\mu$: